13rac1/cclogs/docs/EXAMPLES.md

 # Usage Examples

-This guide provides practical, step-by-step examples for common **ccls** workflows.
+This guide provides practical, step-by-step examples for common **cclogs** workflows.

 ## Table of Contents